pauarge/django-sns-redis/README.md

 Welcome to Django SNS Redis!
 This package lets you send push notifications right from your [Django](https://www.djangoproject.com) project using [Amazon's](https://aws.amazon.com) [Simple Notification Service](https://aws.amazon.com/sns/).
 The cool thing about it is that is has a built-in [Redis](http://redis.io) cache for storing devices' ARNs (specially usefull when you have tons of users and don't wanna squeeze your relational database).

 ## How it works
+Django SNS Redis allows you to register devices with their registration_id provided by GCM/APNS.
+Then, it stores it to a database and obtains an ARN from SNS.

+Since that ARN is associated to a user and stored in Redis, when publishing a message, you won't hit the database.
+That, added to the features SNS provides, will help your app deliver notifications much faster and with less resources.

 ## Requirements
 The library might work with versions prior to the ones specified, but they are not tested.
 Feel free to submit a pull request if you have tested other versions (or if you have patched the library!).